 \section{Datasets}

 The analysis is performed using proton-proton collision data collected with the CMS detector at $\sqrt s = 13\TeV$ in the 2016--2018 data-taking period.
+The detector is a cylindrical apparatus built around the interaction point of the LHC beams and designed to identify the particles produced in the collisions by combining the signal they leave while crossing several specialized detector subsystems.
+The information collected by all subsystems is merged and processed to reconstruct particle properties and cluster them into jets.
+More detailed descriptions of CMS and the data processing used in this paper can be found in Refs~\cite{Chatrchyan:2008zzk,CMS:2023gfb} and \cmsAppendix\ref{sec:cms}.

-The dataset corresponds to an integrated luminosity of \INTLUMI~\cite{CMS-LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
+The collision data used in this paper correspond to an integrated luminosity of \INTLUMI~\cite{CMS-LUM-17-003,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002}.
 Events are selected using triggers based on the transverse momentum \pt of the jets or the scalar sum of their transverse momenta, \HT, with thresholds between 450 and 500\GeV for jet \pt and between 800 and 1050\GeV for \HT, depending on the data-taking year.
 The events used in the analysis are required to contain two jets with $\abs{\eta}<2.5$, $\pt>300\GeV$, and a pseudorapidity difference $\abs{\DeltaEta}<1.3$.
-Jets pairs with $\abs{\DeltaEta}>1.3$ are also used when defining various control regions.
+Jet pairs with $\abs{\DeltaEta}>1.3$ are also used when defining various control regions.
 These two jets are referred to collectively as the ``dijet system''.
 The invariant mass \mjj of this system is required to be larger than 1455\GeV, which guarantees a trigger efficiency above 99\%.